Dynamics of a superconducting qubit coupled to the quantized cavity field: a unitary transformation approach: Conclusion

 \section{Conclusion}

-In conclusion, we have presented a novel approach for studying the dynamics of a superconducting qubit interacting with the quantized field within a highly reflective cavity.
-In general, approximations are made directly to the full Hamiltonian in equation (\ref{H}).
-In our method, we first apply an unitary transformation to the Hamiltonian (\ref{H}) and make the relevant approximations after performing the transformation.
-This constitutes the main result of our paper.
-For instance, if a specific resonance condition ($\hbar\omega = E_{J}$) is chosen (as well as $\gamma=\pi/4$ rad) we obtain a Jaynes-Cummings-type Hamiltonian after applying the RWA.
-We remark that this was done without the need of taking the limit of $|\beta|<<1$, in contrast to other approaches.
-As a consequence, in that regime of resonance, the superconducting system may exhibit typical behavior of a driven Jaynes-Cummings model \cite{hmcsmd94} (or a trapped ion within a cavity \cite{moya}).
-In particular, we have predicted the existence of long time-scale revivals (super-revivals) for the excitation of the superconducting qubit inversion.
-Our method may be further explored: if we choose a different resonance condition, e.g., $2\hbar\omega = E_{J}$, two photon transitions will be the dominant processes, provided that $|\beta|^{4}\ll 1$.
-Our approach allows us not only to establish a direct connection to other well known models in quantum optics, but also the exploration of different regimes in superconducting systems. \ack D.S.F thanks the financial support from Conselho Nacional de Desenvolvimento Cientifico e Tecnol\'ogico-CNPq (150232/2012-8), Brazil.
-We thank FAPESP and CNPq for financial support through the National Institute for Science and Technology of Quantum Information (INCT-IQ) and the Optics and Photonics Research Center (CePOF).
+In conclusion, we have presented a novel approach for studying the dynamics of a superconducting qubit interacting with the quantized field within a high-$Q$ cavity.
+In general, approximations are made directly to the Hamiltonian.
+In our method, we first apply an unitary transformation to the full Hamiltonian in equation (\ref{H}) and make the relevant approximations after performing the transformation.
+Then, if a specific resonance condition ($\hbar\omega = E_{J}$) is chosen (as well as $\gamma=\pi/4$ rad) we obtain a Jaynes-Cummings-type Hamiltonian after applying the RWA; this constitutes the main result of our paper.
+The comparison of our proposal with other approaches is not straightforward.
+Normally the Hamiltonian is truncated after some kind of approximation - for instance, by taking the limit $|\beta|<<1$, and more simple, linearized \cite{yu04} or nonlinear Hamiltonians \cite{you03} are obtained.
+In our method, we are able to obtain in a direct way, a Hamiltonian which allows an exact solution for the state vector in a specific resonance regime.
+However, as the nonlinear effects are somehow enclosed in the transformed Hamiltonian, they may give rise to a more complex dynamics; in our example, the resulting dynamics exhibits typical behavior of a driven Jaynes-Cummings model \cite{hmcsmd94} (or a trapped ion within a cavity \cite{moya}), but without the presence of a classical driving field.
+In particular, we have predicted the existence of super-revivals for the superconducting qubit inversion.
+We believe our approach could be useful not only to establish a direct connection to other well known models in quantum optics, but also the exploration of different regimes in superconducting systems.